tschaffter/rstudio/README.md

 To stop the API service, enter `Ctrl+C` followed by `docker-compose down`.
 If running in detached mode, you will only need to enter `docker-compose down`.

+## Accessing logs

+Follow the logs using `docker logs`

+    docker logs --follow rstudio

+Rotating log files are available in `/var/log/rstudio`.

+## Setting user / group identifiers

+When using Docker volumes, permissions issues can arise between the host OS and the container.
+You can avoid these issues by letting RStudio know the User ID (UID) and Group ID (GID) it should use when creating and editting files so that these IDs match yours, which you can get using the command `id`:

+    $ id
+    uid=1000(archer) gid=1000(archer) groups=1000(archer)

+In this example, we would set `RSTUDIO_USERID=1000` and `RSTUDIO_GROUPID=1000`.

+## Giving the user root permissions

+Set the environment variable `ROOT=true` (default is `false`).

+## Setting Synapse credentials

+Set the environment variables `SYNAPSE_USERNAME` and `SYNAPSE_TOKEN`.
+If both variables are set, they will be used to create the configuration file `~/.synapseConfig` when the container starts.

+## Using Conda

+This Docker image comes with [Miniconda] installed (see below) and an example Conda environment named `sage-bionetworks`.
+This environment provides the [Synapse Python client] that you can use to interact with the collaborative platform [Synapse] developed by [Sage Bionetworks].

 ## Versioning

 ### GitHub tags